TerribleDev/OwinOAuthProviders/README.md

 ## Installation

-You may install each provider separately.
+You may install each provider via nuget separately.
 They are named Owin.Security.Providers.*, or you may install the meta package `Owin.Security.Providers` which will give you all 40+ providers.

 ## Contributions